OldTyT/oldtyt.xyz/content/donate.md

 I strive to make the content as useful and interesting as possible, but user support plays a huge role in the development of the project.
 Therefore, if you like what I do and would like to help me continue creating quality content, I would be very grateful for any financial support.

 I accept donations in cryptocurrency, which makes the process fast, convenient, and secure.
-Your donation will help me cover the expenses for hosting, domain name, and other necessary resources to support the blog/website.
+Your donation will help me cover the expenses for hosting, domain name, and other necessary resources to support the website.

 If you have the means and desire to support my project, here are my donation wallets: